When I tell friends about my involvement in venture capital, many give a quizzical look. It’s as if they’re asking, “What is venture capital?”

 I explain to my friends that, yes, venture capital is a form of private equity.
 But, it’s also quite different from what most people traditionally refer to as private equity investing.

 Venture capitalists, in contrast, invest in startups and early stage companies.
-Many such companies don’t yet have positive cash flow.
-(They may not even have any revenue yet!)
+Many such companies don’t yet have positive cash flow, and some may not even have any revenue yet.
 It may take years to deliver a positive return to their investors.